 Some this is true, and some of it isn’t.

-I have a friend who tells a story about how Billy Paul’s East changed my life.
+I have a friend, The Lizard, who tells a story about how Billy Paul’s East changed my life.
 Not his life, my life.
 About how I fell under its spell and headed east myself.
-He says it`s why I married a Japanese girl, and why I ended up in Japan.
+He says it`s why I married a Japanese girl, why I ended up in Japan.
 I’m not sure that’s true, but it does mark a point of departure, change.

 “I ain`t got no love, and never, never, no peace”, Billy continued, as I charged towards a coke-assisted nervous breakdown.
-That same story-telling friend once said to me, “That`s it now, you’re cracked.
+The Lizard once said to me, “That`s it now, man.
+You’re cracked.
 You’ll never make it back”, and he was right.
 I didn’t make it back.
 I certainly I wasn’t the same.
-But perhaps that’s no bad thing.
-I had deliberately smashed myself to pieces – using a chemical deconstruction / demolition kit – in my quest for escape.
+I had consciously, or subconsciously, smashed myself to pieces – using a chemical deconstruction / demolition kit.
 When it came to reassembly, some bits were missing, some no longer fit.
 I`d never liked who I was anyway.

 I guess my relationship was the dictionary definition of toxic, for both of us, since I`d without a doubt facilitated her access to gear.
 Somehow I managed to summon the balls to end it before either of us died, and I set about that new start.
 We gave up the flat, and I moved in with my sister.
 I then resigned from my big pharma research job, and took an academic post at a hospital.
 The day I cleared my desk I dropped a microdot.